beatobongco/TIL/README.md

 ## 12/8/2016
  * I want to learn how to create miniamlist assets of my own, ala flaticons. https://www.gimp.org/tutorials/Creating_Icons/
  * How to ship side projects http://blog.andyjiang.com/how-to-ship-side-projects/
  * Idea: CRUD-tacular.
 A template for extremely quick client-side-only app with user management on localforage.
-Kinda like a superwireframe.
+Kinda like a superwireframe to test concepts quickly.
+Not meant for real app building.
 Bonus if you can make data persist somehow.
+Includes forms and viewing of forms.